bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 ![](TraditionalHSF_files/figure-html/plotting.sensitivity-1.png)<!-- -->

 We can see that our estimates of the slope coefficients are sensitive to the number of available locations when there are less than a few thousand available locations; there is still a bit of jumping around until the available samples are above 4000.
-In contrast, we can see the intercept just keep getting smaller and smaller because our available sample size is getting larger and larger.
+In contrast, we can see the intercept just keeps getting smaller and smaller because our available sample size is getting larger and larger.
 The intercept is not biologically meaningful.

 Another way to look at this sensitivity is by showing the variability of the coefficients within and across different sizes of available samples.